aoakley.com

 - Cornish wafers (biscuits for cheese)

-- Pringles Reduced Fat Sour Cream & Onion
+- Pringles Sour Cream & Onion (Reduced Fat or normal)

 - Parsons Cockles (the brand they sell in Fish & Chip shops, squat jar with a yellow lid)

-- Thick cut rind-on unsmoked bacon, from the deli counter or a proper butcher
+- Thick-cut rind-on unsmoked middle bacon, from the deli counter or a proper butcher

 - Columbian coffee beans (we have a grinder) - Waitrose own brand is particularly good

-- Sushi rice, nori (seaweed sheets), light soy sauce, wasabi, rice wine vinegar
+- Sushi rice, Nori (seaweed sheets), Kikoman soy sauce, wasabi, rice wine vinegar

 From an off-licence:

-- Shandy, especially Bass or Panache - Aldi's 10-bottles-for-2-quid shandy is just fine
+- Shandy, especially Bass or Panache - cheap 10-bottles-for-2-quid shandy is just fine, as are own-brand cans; also low alcohol lager (<3%)

 - Liqueur chocolates, especially Whisky or Brandy/Cognac ones, especially Anthon Berg